Vaguery/klapaucius/README.md

 ## How to contribute

-- Make sure any new features you add thoroughly tested before submitting pull requests.
-"Thoroughly tested" means there should be human-readable, understandable unit and acceptance tests for all functionality.
+- Make sure any new features you add are _thoroughly tested_ before submitting pull requests.
+"Thoroughly tested" means there should be human-readable, understandable unit and acceptance tests for all functionality, and that every test in the entire project passes despite the changes you've made.
 I'd suggest you have a separate shell session running at all times with `lein midje :autotest` checking your changes constantly.
 - Do not add features that aren't present in the original Clojush project
 - Avoid duplicating code
 - Do not add features involved in Genetic Programming, such as representations of "genomes" or "search operators"